branchwelder/SoftSysHedonisticHibiscus/index.md

 ```

 ### _Developing in Xcode_
-Every member of the team had a Mac, so we decided as a team that this might be an opportune time to learn the ins and outs of Xcode.
-To do this, we built the whole project in the environment, using the command line as little as possible to fully immerse ourselves.
-This turned out to be a bit of a double edged sword.
-While it was super useful to compile and run the game, it also meant that we did not have a way to build for other environments as easily.
-As well, a merge conflict with Xcode project configuration settings turned into a monster that was not as easily resolved.
-In general though, C++ development with Xcode was fairly straightforward and very nice for building a test package without much extra thought (just use CMD+r).
+Every member of the team had a Mac and no experience working with Xcode, so we decided to use Xcode as our development environment.
+We created the entirety of the project in the environment, using the command line as little as possible to fully immerse ourselves.
+Although we learned quite a bit about linking libraries and managing a large project with Xcode, we have ultimately decided that the trouble it caused us wasn't worth the effort.
+While it was easy to compile and run the game using the builtin functionality, it also meant that we did not have a way to build for other environments as easily.
+We also experienced a serious merge conflict within the Xcode project configuration settings at a critical point in implementation that took us multiple hours to resolve.
+In general, local C++ development with Xcode was fairly straightforward and very nice for building a test package without much extra thought (just use CMD+r), but if we were going to use it again in the future we would better research the intricacies of collborating with it using version control.

-### _C++ instead of C_
+### _Exploring C++_
-We also approached this project more in the mindset of using C++ instead of C. As it turns out, the object-oriented paradigm is better suited for game development than pure C. Mainly, we used public and private values and functions to more conveniently organize code.
-We also split up files into the Model, View, Control model that is standard in all game programming.
+For this project, we switched from C to C++, mainly because we wanted to gain experience with a new language and C++'s object-oriented features are much better suited for game development than pure C. This allowed us to organize our files into the Model-View-Controller structure that is standard for game programming.
+We used public and private values and functions to more conveniently organize code.

-## The completed game
+## The Final Game
-A more complete look at the game can be found in [our repo](https://github.com/hannahtwiggsmith/SoftSysHedonisticHibiscus).
-However, if clicking links is too difficult, don't worry, here is a gif of the player falling because of gravity.
+The final version of Là Trop can be found in [our git repo](https://github.com/hannahtwiggsmith/SoftSysHedonisticHibiscus).
+Here's a gif of it running:

 ![gravity.gif](reports/resources/gravity.gif)